Diving cylinder: Applications

+Open-circuit scuba

+Open-circuit-demand scuba exhausts exhaled air to the environment, and requires each breath to be delivered to the diver on demand by a diving regulator, which reduces the pressure from the storage cylinder and supplies it through the demand valve when the diver reduces the pressure in the demand valve slightly during inhalation.
+For open-circuit scuba divers, there are several basic options for the combined cylinder and regulator system configuration.

+Multiple gas mixtures may be carried in separate cylinders.

 Diving cylinders may serve different purposes.
 One or two cylinders may be used as a primary breathing source which is intended to be breathed from for most of the dive.
 A smaller cylinder carried in addition to a larger cylinder is called a "pony bottle".
-A cylinder to be used purely as an independent safety reserve is called a "bailout bottle" or Emergency Gas Supply (EGS).
-A pony bottle is commonly used as a bailout bottle, but this would depend on the time required to surface.
+A cylinder to be used purely as an independent safety reserve is called a "bailout bottle" or emergency gas supply (EGS).
+A pony bottle is commonly used as a bailout bottle, but this would depend on the amount of gas and time required to surface.

 Divers doing technical diving often carry different gases, each in a separate cylinder, for each phase of the dive: